francoisschwarzentruber/abcd/README.md

 # abcd
-A simple ASCII format to represent music scores
+A super simple ASCII format to represent music scores.
+It compiles to a Lilypond file and then run the Lilypond engraver.

 # Example